 Whether you are celebrating your strong, capable body, or even a recent accomplishment at work, feed off this excitement and bring it into your workout.
 The best workout to stay amped up.
 The high-energy music will mimic your high-energy mood, and the moves will get your heart pumping.
 Plus, dance not only works your heart and core muscles, but will also put your coordination, concentration, and memory to the test.

 Go for a run

-Getting to your favorite WINTER WEATHER workouts isn’t always the easiest, so if you are already in a rocking, happy mood, flow with that energy and lace up.
+Getting to your favorite WINTER WEATHER workouts isn’t always the easiest.
+So if you are already in a rocking, happy mood, flow with that energy and lace up.
 The already cheerful mood will make the jog seem like less of a chore and more of a fun way to explore the area or groove to some music.
-Plus, it’s not called a ‘runner’s high’ for nothing?getting your body moving will boost the endorphins in your brain, with these cheerful chemicals doubling as pain killers to help lessen the sense of discomfort.
+Plus, it’s not called a ‘runner’s high’ for nothing.
+Getting your body moving will boost the endorphins in your brain.
+These cheerful chemicals double as painkillers to help lessen the sense of discomfort.

 Try combat training

-We’ve all had moments where we just want to hit something, but rather then destroying your goods (and knuckles), find a local kickboxing gym or a combat training class, to ease out that frustration from the daily grind.
-You’ll learn to kick, punch, and strike with proper form, and work your larger muscles with conditioning drills like planks, push-ups, and squats.
+We’ve all had moments where we just want to hit something.
+But rather than destroying your goods (and knuckles), find a local kickboxing gym.
+A combat training class can ease that frustration from the daily grind.
+You’ll learn to kick, punch, and strike with proper form.
+And work your larger muscles with conditioning drills like planks, push-ups, and squats.